-- If one person in your household has a new continuous cough and/or a high temperature (37.8 degrees or above) your whole household needs to self-isolate for 14 days.
+- If one person in your household has a new continuous cough and/or a high temperature (37.8 degrees or above) and/or loss of taste/smell your whole household needs to self-isolate for 14 days.

 - If your child is currently self-isolating and they have siblings in school, your child and the siblings will also need to self-isolate for 14 days, even if they have no symptoms.

 - If staff or pupils become unwell on site with a new, continuous cough or a high temperature (37.8 degrees or above) they will be sent home.

 - If you’re worried about your symptoms, please do not call NHS 111 but visit the NHS 111 online service or call your GP – don’t go directly to your GP or other healthcare environment.

 Department for Education Coronavirus helpline - this helpline has been set up to answer questions about the virus related to education.
 Staff, parents and young people can contact the helpline.

 Please click here to access an NHS video